mattparker/lamplighthelp/v0/18-6-1_System_Administration_-_Adding_a_new_database_operator.markdown

 __copying personal settings__
 You can choose to copy personal settings from another member of staff.
 When setting up a system your implementor is likely to have changed personal settings to give you the experience you recognise.
 It's normal when creating a new user to copy personal settings from another member of staff.
 You can read more about personal settings at: [18.12.0  My personal settings - customising {{Lamplight}}](/help/index/v/{{version}}/p/18.12.0).

 When you click 'save' to create the new operator, they will be emailed their new password and login details.
 The system will also create a profile for that person, setting them as a member of {{staff}}.
-To view this profile click 'View file' on the context menu.
+To view this profile click 'View full details' on the context menu.
 See section [8.3.0  Profiles](/help/index/v/{{version}}/p/8.3.0) for more about profiles.

 __Password issues__